 Controlled Sports (Combat Sports)

-The Controlled Sports Act 2019 commences on Friday 11 October 2019.
+The Controlled Sports Act 2019 commenced on Friday 11 October 2019.
 Applications are no longer being accepted under the Boxing Control Act 1993.

 Overview of Changes from existing model

-The Controlled Sports Act 2019 will regulate the conduct of specified events involving combat sports or other high-risk activities.
-This will include a comprehensive framework to support health and safety and integrity objectives including:
+The Controlled Sports Act 2019 regulates the conduct of specified events involving combat sports or other high-risk activities.
+This includes a comprehensive framework to support health and safety and integrity objectives including:

 - the registration of officials (from promoters to medical personnel);

 - the registration of contestants, subject to appropriate medical clearances;

 - the registration of events and approved sporting organisations;